gracequantum/tensor/README.md

 You can cite the GraceQ/tensor where you use it as a support to this project.
 Please cite GraceQ/tensor as
 > GraceQuantum.org .
 GraceQ/tensor: A high-performance tensor computation framework for the quantum physics community.
 Homepage: https://tensor.gracequantum.org .
 For a complete list of the contributors, see CONTRIBUTORS.txt .

+You can also choose to simply cite the whole GraceQ project as
+> GraceQ, www.gracequantum.org .

 ## Acknowledgments
 We highly acknowledge the following people, project(s) and organization(s) (sorted in alphabetical order):